chenlicodebank/lora_on_analog_hardware/README.md

 Additionally, the final performance is influenced by the settings in AIHWKIT.
 Most tunable parameters are configurable through the `gen_rpu_config` function.

+The training hyperparameters such as the learning rate and the number of epochs, are selected using a heuristic approach.
+Further fine-tuning of these hyperparameters may enhance performance.

 ---